 10. Coding Skills

 image source: Christopher Gower

 Coding highlights problem solving skills and can be another major skill in the student strengths and weaknesses list.
 You might exclusively associate with technology and software design.
 But it goes beyond that.

 Aside from the fact technology is embedded in all spheres of our lives today, coding skills embed other skills.
 This includes analytical thinking, research, problem-solving skills, self-learning, etc.

 Coding is also a sign of efficient thinking.

 If you can code software to solve a specific problem—whatever the role or degree—include it in your application.
 It can help set you apart from other applicants.

-Adding your collaborative skills and describing how you’ve used them in your application may benefit you.
+Adding your collaborative and social skills and describing how you’ve used them in your application may benefit you.